omerkursa/Dsa210-Project/README.md

-# omerkursad DSA210 Term Project.
+# omerkursad DSA 210 Project

-The project will be about  my own spendings and my tendencies to spend money according to the weather conditions.
-I have extracted my own data from Akbank mobile app which is my main banking platform and I have also found a very detailed dataset for the weather conditions in istanbul for the previous 6 months.
-My study is limited to 6 months since the maximum days I can extract data from the akbank mobile app was 180 days.
-However, I believe that at the end of this study, I will be aware of my financial decisions at the end of the project and will be more responsible with my spendings.
-This is the whole motivation behind my project.
+## Overview
+This project aims to analyze my own spendings and see if the weather conditions or the temperature has any significant effects on my spendings.

+## Proje Hedefleri
+- Gain information about the data analysis techniques.
+- Retrieve experience on data analysis

+## Data Sources
+- Visual Crossing Weather.
+  Downloaded the weather data for Istanbul for the past 6 months.
+- My own Akbank transaction data